delan/www.azabani.com/drafts/spelling-grammar-2.md

 A related problem in the highlight painting space is that the spec calls for “recoloring” originating decorations to the highlight foreground color.
 By making these decorations “lose their color”, we avoid situations where a decoration becomes illegible when highlighted, despite being legible in its original context.

-I’ve [partially implemented](https://crrev.com/c/2903387) this for ::selection in Chromium 95, by adding a special case that splits originating decorations into two clipped paints with different colors (but not yet the *correct* colors), while being careful to keep them in phase.
+I’ve [partially implemented](https://crrev.com/c/2903387) this for ::selection in Chromium 95, by adding a special case that splits originating decorations into two clipped paints with different colors — though not yet the *correct* colors — while carefully keeping them in phase.

 <figure>
 <div class="_compare" style="--left-label: 'actual'; --right-label: 'ref3'; width: 275px; margin: 0 auto;"><img width="275" height="150" src="/images/spammar2-split0.png"><img width="275" height="150" src="/images/spammar2-split1.png"></div>